-- the difficulties and expenses in combining the operations, technology and computer systems and software applications of the three companies; - · the different geographic locations of the principal operations of us, i-STT and Pihana; - the difficulties in integrating the companies' key revenue-generating services in a way that would be accepted in the market; - the difficulties in the creation and maintenance of uniform standards, controls, procedures and policies; - the diversion of management's attention from ongoing operations; - the challenges in keeping and attracting customers; and - the introduction of new or enhanced services.
+- · the difficulties and expenses in combining the operations, technology and computer systems and software applications of the three companies; - · the different geographic locations of the principal operations of us, i-STT and Pihana; - · the difficulties in integrating the companies' key revenue-generating services in a way that would be accepted in the market; - · the difficulties in the creation and maintenance of uniform standards, controls, procedures and policies; - the diversion of management's attention from ongoing operations; - · the challenges in keeping and attracting customers; and - · the introduction of new or enhanced services.

 If we are to realize the anticipated benefits of the combination, our operations must be efficiently and effectively integrated with the operation of i-STT and Pihana.
 There can be no assurance that the integration will be successful or that the anticipated benefits of the combination will be realized.
+If we cannot generate higher revenues, while reducing costs, we may not be able to comply with the covenants in our credit facility.
+If we breach the credit facility, the banks could require repayment of all amounts previously drawn down and we do not have sufficient cash reserves to repay such amounts.